mikeal/block-box/README.md

 * But honestly, what you're probably going to want to do if you want a really fast database is have MORE THAN ONE FILE.
-You've got incredibly performant search operations once you've read the header, so write a few of them and compact them over time, which isn't a big deal because
+You've got incredibly performant search operations once you've read the header, so write a few of them out so you don't have to do in-place edits and then compact every once in a while, which isn't a big deal because
 * Compaction turns out to be pretty cheap when you're concatenating Sets() together :)